ewhuang/simons_mouse/README.md

 ## Clustering pipeline

-Must run the WGCNA pipeline first in order to compare WlogV to it.
 This script compiles everything below in this section.
+Note: must run create_clustering_input.py prior to running evaluate_clustering for WGCNA.
+This is so WGCNA has the "true" network to evaluate in/out ratio.
+Must have run ./wgcna/wgcna.R prior to running simulated_annealing.py.
+This is so we know how many clusters to use.
+Must have run everything for WGCNA prior to plotting.
+This is so we have something to plot for WGCNA.

 ```bash
 $ python full_pipeline.py mouse/tcga_index objective_function run_num